HZeyen/PyRefra/3_Running_PyRefra.md

 ![Main_window_screen_copy](https://github.com/HZeyen/PyRefra/blob/main/images/Screen_shot_refrapy.png)

-The first thing to do will be to increase the GUI to full screen size.
-If the window is too small, certain graphs containing multiple partial windows (e.g., tomography results) will not show up correctly, even in the stored png files (overlapping axis texts of different sub-windows).
+The GUI is automatically sized to full screen size.
+The window size may be reduced, however, if the window is too small, certain graphs containing multiple partial windows (e.g., tomography results) will not show up correctly, even in the stored png files (overlapping axis texts of different sub-windows).

+$\textcolor{red}{\text{ATTENTION}}$: in the following, if shortcut letters are given as capital letters, this is only for reading purposes.
+Usually, you will use small letters.
+Do not use SHFT for single letters, since the combination with SHFT has usually another meaning.
+However, if the caps lock has been pressed, this is ok.

 ## $\textcolor{red}{\text{Actions without Menu:}}$